The Best Comics of 2017 – Brett’s List

-The company continued to expand upon its digital first program, and has begun to look towards expanding its market with its DC Super Hero Girls line.
+The company continued to expand upon its digital first program, and has continued to look towards expanding its market with its DC Super Hero Girls line.

 They also did this as their movie output was mixed and television output strong.
 Now to get everything to line-up and the DC brand as a whole could be unstoppable.

-The dots are all there, now we’ll see if the company has the vision to connect them all.
+The dots are all there, now we’ll see if the company has the vision to connect them all in 2018 and beyond.

 Biggest Disappointment of the Year – Kickstarter

 Last year’s disappointment continued to be so, as projects were delayed, vapor ware, or not as advertised.
 Also add in issues on the creator end of folks pledging high amounts and then disputing the charges, at times getting the goods.
 Add in the platform’s unwillingness to step in to deal with either situation and you get a tech company showing off it’s greed.
 What was once the toast of the town has shown its cracks which will only get worse.

 The crowdfunding platform became a way for creators to raise funds for projects, only to get picked up by publishers, at times delaying projects and leaving bad tastes in the mouths of fans.
 If all creators were held to the standards of some of the best users of the system, there’d be no issue, but over 90% of the projects I’ve pledged to have been delayed or non-existent only creating angry backers and fans.

 We’ve loosened are unwillingness to promote projects but we still feel responsibility for the delays and utter lies.

 Kickstarter continues to be tone-deaf, and it’s only a matter of time before someone stands up and challenges the platform with a system that’s fair to creators, and protects those who pledge.

 Oh how the mighty continue to fall.